cloudmaster2010/openstack/devstack/openstack-with-dev.md

-## Introduction
+# Introduction
-This guide describes how to install openstack with zun and kata on ubuntu 20.04 using devstack.
+This guide describes like following:
+  1. how to install openstack with zun and kata on ubuntu 20.04 using devstack.
+  2. Navigate and manage dashboard
+  3. Network test between containers with cli

 ## Setup OpenStack environment with zun and kaka
 ```sh